The Continuing Life of The Life of Tree Roots After the Trees are Cut

 Can tree roots regrow after being cut down?

-Are tree roots able to continue to grow after cutting them down?
+Can tree roots continue to grow after cutting down?

-It is not true that tree roots won’t continue to grow after the tree has been taken down.
-After the tree is removed, the tree’s roots are slowly beginning to break down and will cease to pose a threat to the landscape or surrounding structures.
+The roots of trees won’t continue to grow after a tree has been taken down.
+Once the tree has been taken down, the roots slowly begin to decay and will cease to pose a threat to the landscape or surrounding structures.

 Conclusion: